Islam and war: Early instances

 The earliest forms of warfare by Muslims occurred after the migration (hijra) of Muhammad and his small group of followers to Medina from Mecca and the conversion of several inhabitants of the city to Islam.
 At this time, Muslims had been persecuted and oppressed by the Meccans.
 There were still Muslims who could not flee from Mecca and were still oppressed because of their faith.
 The Meccans also refused to let the Muslims enter Mecca and by that denied them access to the Ka'aba.

 Major battles in the history of Islam arose between the Meccans and the Muslims; one of the most important to the latter was the Battle of Badr in 624 AD.
-Other early battles included battles in Uhud (625), Khandaq (627), Mecca (630) and Hunayn (630).
+Other early battles included battles in Uhud (625), Khandaq (627), Mecca (630), Khaybar (628) and Hunayn (630).
 These battles, especially Uhud was unsuccessful in comparison to the Battle of Badr.
 In relating this battle, the Qu'ran states that Allah sent an "unseen army of angels" that helped the Muslims defeat the Meccans.